pfeilbr/brianpfeil.com/content/post/aws-services/index.md

   * Service auto scaling - via Application Auto Scaling service.
 CPU/memory utilization CW metrics
 * EFS or EBS for persistent storage
     * EFS is recommended.
 Can be mounted by multiple ECS tasks for parallel access
-    * EBS can be used but is tied to un hosting EC2 instance.
-No fargate.
+    * EBS can be used but is tied to a hosting EC2 instance.
+Not supported on fargate.

 ### ECR